-I want to get focused into this subject because I consider that this is the part which is more difficult to get, and it is the reason why many people are stuck, even myself, without building the whole device.
-This is for me the part that is stopping people from building this device.
-Therefore here I want to make a summary of the different possibilities that I may envision.
-If someone has any other idea please send it.
+I want to describe this part of the generator because I consider that this is the part which is more difficult to build.
+Therefore here I want to make a summary of the different possibilities that I think that it may work in order to excite the electromagnets.

 We have to differentiate between the 1902 patent, no. 30378, and the 1908 patent no. 44267:

 - In the 1902 patent Figuera stated that it just required one single signal “intermittent or alternating current” to excite the machine.